Anne Sophy Lainesse

 Adventure Enthusiast

-My name is Anne Sophy Lainesse, I am 32 years old, a family doctor from Gatineau.
-When you meet me, I may seem calm and composed, but inside is hidden a real little battery-operated monster.
-I started walking at 8 months and since then have not stopped fidgeting for five minutes!
-Passionate lover of sports and green spaces, the great outdoors and mud puddles hold no secrets for me.
-Indeed, my freckled cheeks hint at the amount of time that I have spent in mother nature.
-If there’s an adventure to be had, I’m in!
+My name is Anne Sophy Lainesse, I’m 34 years old, a family doctor, and I’m from Gatineau.
+When you meet me, I may seem calm and composed, but inside, there’s a real little battery-powered monster.
+I started walking at 8 months old and haven’t stopped moving since!
+I’m a die-hard sports enthusiast and lover of green spaces; the great outdoors and muddy puddles hold no secrets for me.
+In fact, my freckled cheeks betray me and reveal the overtime I spend with Mother Nature.
+No matter the adventure, I’m always up for it!

 Support me